 Client-Based Policy Analysis Capstone Projects

-Students in two of the McCourt School’s degree programs – the Master of Public Policy (MPP) and the Master in International Development Policy (MIDP) – have the opportunity to complete a client-based policy analysis capstone project as a requirement of their degree.
+Students in the McCourt School’s Master of Public Policy (MPP) degree program have the opportunity to complete a client-based policy analysis capstone project as a requirement of their degree.
 Both programs emphasize quantitative and analytical skills for designing and managing sound public policy, within a core curriculum in microeconomics, quantitative methods, and policy process and management.
 The client-based capstone projects provide an opportunity for students to apply this knowledge to real-world policy and program challenges for real-world clients.

 Request for Proposal

 We are reaching out to invite you to propose a project, and ask that you share this invitation with colleagues or professional acquaintances whom you believe might be interested in serving as a client.
 In past years, the McCourt School clients have included government agencies, international organizations, consulting firms, as well as foundations, non-profits, and other non-government organizations.